 'Turtle has managed to massage the modern curiosity of celebrity, scandal, rogues and nostalgia into .... something utterly unique in the online world: it makes history, and genealogy, cool.
 He is a walking encyclopedia of the kind of information that gets people curious.
 His stories are bait for anyone keen on Ireland as somewhere to visit.'

-'Turtle's ability to transform what can sometimes be considered quite ‘dry’ material into engaging and informative content was amazing and without a doubt made our exhibition a success...
+'Turtle's ability to transform what can sometimes be considered quite ‘dry’ material into engaging and informative content was amazing and without a doubt made our exhibition a success ...
 His work is always a joy to read.'

 Marketing & Communications

 We provided the historical content for ‘Reflections: The Lasting Legacy of Our Waterways', an exhibition hosted by Waterways Ireland at the 2018 World Canals Conference in Athlone.
-We also supplied the information for a 2019 exhibition on a remarkable diving suits now on show at Waterways Ireland in Scarriff, County Clare in 2019, and the history of the Lough Allen Canal for an online exhibition in 2021.
+We also supplied the information on a remarkable diving suit for a Waterways Ireland exhibition in Scarriff, County Clare in 2019, and the history of the Lough Allen Canal for an online exhibition in 2021.